 12 – Appendix: News Articles

-Reasons for Understanding the “Abomination of Desolation” as a Modern Instrument or Vehicle of War:
+Reasons for Understanding the “Abomination of Desolation” as an Instrument or Vehicle of War:

 (1) From Daniel 9:27 it is evident that there is a military invasion of several “abominations that make desolate”.
 Therefore, it seems to follow that the single “abomination of desolation”, which appears in the holy place, is only one of several used in the invasion.
 And it’s hard to imagine how this could mean anything else other than an invasion of modern weapons and vehicles of war, and that it’s just a matter of one of them invading the holy place.
 This explanation has the advantage of accuracy and simplicity.